prof-rossetti/intro-to-python/exercises/web-service/deploying.md

 heroku apps:list # at this time, results might be empty-ish
 ```

+## Server Setup

-Then use the online [Heroku Dashboard](https://dashboard.heroku.com/) or the command-line (instructions below) to [create a new application server](https://dashboard.heroku.com/new-app), specifying a unique name (e.g. "notification-app-123", but yours will need to be different):
+Use the online [Heroku Dashboard](https://dashboard.heroku.com/) or the command-line (instructions below) to [create a new application server](https://dashboard.heroku.com/new-app), specifying a unique name (e.g. "notification-app-123", but yours will need to be different):

 ![a screenshot of a Heroku web form asking the user to choose a new application name](https://user-images.githubusercontent.com/1328807/54228060-b7928100-44d7-11e9-969e-817eb219f1c9.png)